meshcloud/meshcloud-docs/docs/meshcloud.payment.md

 You can configure company addresses for your meshCustomer as contact addresses.
 If this address shall also be used for billing, you are done when having configured a Customer Address.

-You can also define multiple additional Billing Addresses, that can be used for your meshProjects.
+You can also define additional Billing Addresses, that can be used for your meshProjects.
 You can select from these configured addresses per meshProject.

 ## Payment Methods